 • Osteoarthritis or rheumatoid arthritis sufferers

-• People with lower back, neck or shoulder stiffness
+• People with lower back pain, neck or shoulder stiffness

 • Anyone wanting drug-free, pill-free pain relief

-• Those who can't tolerate oral NSAIDs (stomach issues)
+• Those who can't tolerate oral NSAIDs (stomach or kidney issues)

 • Active adults with post-workout muscle soreness

-• Seniors seeking fast localised relief without sedation
+• Seniors seeking fast localized relief without sedation

 • People with sciatica, nerve compression, or bursitis